nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

-### Deleting a person
+### Deleting cases

-1. Deleting a person while all persons are being shown
+1. Deleting a single person while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
+       Expected: First case is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect single-index delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.
+2. Deleting multiple persons while all persons are being shown
+   2. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+   2. Test case: `delete 1 2`<br>
+      Expected: First and second cases are deleted from the list.
+Number of cases deleted shown in the status message.
+   2. Test case: `delete 0 1` <br>
+      Expected: No person is deleted as at least one of the given indexes is out of range.
+Error details shown in the status message.

 ### Exporting/Importing data
 1. Testing import CSV